Early-bird registration (50% off) for my new course on 10 important topics

-It was Fritz Jahr in 1927, who came came up with the word “bioethics” when he published the article: “Bio-Ethik: Eine Umschau über die ethischen Beziehungen des Menschen zu Tier und Pflanze”.
-The article introduced what he would later call “the Bioethical Imperative”.
+It was Fritz Jahr who came up with the word “bioethics” in 1927 when he published the article: “Bio-Ethik: Eine Umschau über die ethischen Beziehungen des Menschen zu Tier und Pflanze” (Bioethics: A look at the ethical relationships of humans to animals and plants”).

 “All living beings are entitled to respect and should be treated not as means but as ends in themselves.”

 So bioethics is about accommodating human and animal diversity and allowing everyone enough space to breathe and flourish, according to their own wishes and without harming anyone.
 This includes medical aspects.
 To a large degree, it is about respect.
 That is why one of the course images portrays me in the middle of explaining stigmas in one of the videos for this course.

 Bioethics is a fascinating and challenging combination of law, philosophy, science, politics, technology, futurism, policy, medicine.

 Examples of topics that we will look at in this course: